 In a hammock, however, you’ll rarely find insects brave enough to walk the tightrope of your hammock straps to explore further.
 Flying insects can easily be repelled with a bug net too!

 #4: It’s A Cocoon!

 Who doesn’t imagine themselves waking up in a new, improved form one morning?
 Suddenly you’re outfitted with these beautiful orange wings and you can fly!

 Okay, while you might not be “reborn” after sleeping the night in a hammock, I am a wholehearted believer in the comfort of the “cocoon.”
 It’s a feeling I can’t quite explain using words alone, but once you give hammock camping a shot, I’ll bet you’ll find your own understanding.

 For backpackers tackling a long, extended time on the trail, one of the hardest parts can be overcome the swelling in your legs every morning.
 It can take a while to work out the kinks and really get things moving again.

 But when you sleep in a hammock, your legs naturally elevate above your heart.
 This promotes healthy blood flow and reduces the swelling in your legs.
 You’ll wake up feeling more refreshed and ready to tackle more mileage every morning!

 Fortunately, even if you sleep on your back in a hammock, your head (like your feet) is elevated above your heart.
-This helps the air flow more freely through your nose and throat and reduces the likelihood of snoring that keeps your hiking partners up!
+This helps the airflow more freely through your nose and throat and reduces the likelihood of snoring and keeping your disgruntled hiking partners up all night!

 Sometimes we are so tired at the end of a long day of hiking that we don’t really have the energy to clear a nice space for our tent.
 As a result, we wind up sleeping on rocks, roots, or some other hard object that causes us to wake up with a knot in our backs.